lpuettmann/automation-patents/README.md

 - `post_no`: The posterior probability that a patent is an automation patent.
 - `hjt`: Hall-Jaffe-Trajtenberg top-level categories
 - `hjt_name`: Hall-Jaffe-Trajtenberg subcategories by name
 - `uspc_primary`: Every patent is assigned one or several USPC numbers.
-This reports the first such number that is written in the patent documents.
-This is not the number we use to match patents to industries, as we use IPC numbers for this and it requires an additional dataset of *all* of patents' IPC numbers.
+This reports the first USPC number that is written in the patent documents.
+We use this number to assign Hall-Jaffe-Trajtenberg categories.
+This is not the number we use to match patents to industries: We use the complete list of patents' IPC numbers for this (not contained in this dataset).
 - `length_pattext`: Length of patent text as measured by the number of lines in [Google](https://www.google.com/googlebooks/uspto-patents-grants-text.html)'s text files.
 Number is missing for every last patent in the weekly files.
 - `cts`: Number of citations using Fung Institute data.
 - `cts_wt`: Number of weighted citations.
 See paper for explanation.